bbatsov/metaredux/_posts/2019-06-10-clojure-heroes.md

 * [Phil Hagelberg](https://github.com/technomancy)
 * [Christophe Grand](https://github.com/cgrand)

 I'm reasonably certain they need no introduction and that most of you are well aware of their huge impact on the Clojure community.
 I'll just say "Thank you!
 You're awesome!
-Clojure wouldn't not be the same without you!".
+Clojure wouldn't be the same without you!".

 Last, but not least - a very big "Thanks!" to Rich, Stu Halloway, Alex Miller, David Nolen and everyone else on Clojure(Script)'s team.
 There wouldn't be a Clojure community without you![^2]